 Heat Advisory

-When working in the heat, monitor co-workers’ conditions and ask them to do the same for you.
-Heat-induced illness can cause a person to become confused or lose consciousness.
-If you are 65 or older, have a friend or relative call to check on you twice a day during a heat wave.
-If you know someone in this age group, check on them at least twice a day.
+When working in the heat, monitor co-workers and ask them to do the same for you.
+Heat illnesses can cause confusion or unconsciousness.
+Adults 65 and older should have someone check on them twice a day during a heat wave.
+If you know someone in this age group, check in on them regularly.

 Dehydration